clabrugere/scratch-llm/README.md

 ## Usage <a name = "usage"></a>

-Add notes about how to use the system.
+You can refer to the notebook in `example/shakespeare.ipynb` for an end-to-end pre-training example on a small dataset.

 ## What is Llama

-Let's go over some of the implementation details behind Llama large language model.
+Let's go over some of the implementation details behind the large language model in this repository.

 ### Transformer and attention mechanism

-The power of this model lies on chaining transformer blocks.
-A transformer block is composed of a succession of a positional encoding layer, a multi-head self-attention layer and a feed-forward network.
+The power of moden LLMs lies on chaining transformer blocks.
+A transformer block is composed of a succession of a positional encoding layer, a multi-head self-attention layer and a feed-forward network:

 ```
 TransformerBlock(